GabrielGhe/GabrielGhe.github.io/_posts/2016-01-04-longest-common-subsequence.md

 ---
 layout: post
 title: "Longest Common Subsequence"
 description: "The longest common subsequence is an old algorithm problems.
 You might ask yourself what applications it might have.
 Well 2 very important applications of the LCS are file comparison and molecular biology.
 Read on to find out how it works.
-You can find the wiki [here](https://en.wikipedia.org/wiki/Longest_common_subsequence_problem)"
+You can also look at the [wiki](https://en.wikipedia.org/wiki/Longest_common_subsequence_problem) and the [visualization tool](http://www.cs.usfca.edu/~galles/visualization/DPLCS.html) to better understand."
 category: university
 tags: [string, sequence, algorithm, substring, logic]
 ---